Sharp Isoperimetric Inequalities for Affine Quermassintegrals: Introduction

-The coefficients $\{W_k(K)\}_{k=0,\ldots,n}$ were dubbed ``quermassintegrals" (``cross-sectional measures", also known as ``intrinsic volumes") by H.~Minkowski, who extended Steiner's observation to general convex summands of the form $\sum_{i=1}^m t_i K_i$, leading to the notion of mixed-volume and the birth of the Brunn--Minkowski theory \cite{BuragoZalgallerBook,Schneider-Book-2ndEd}.
-The quermassintegrals and their linear combinations were subsequently characterized by H.\,Hadwiger as the unique continuous valuations on convex compacts subsets of $\R^n$ which are invariant under rigid motions \cite{Hadwiger-Book}.
-Consequently, they carry important geometric information on $K$; for example, it is clear from (\ref{eq:intro-W1}) that $W_n(K) = |K|$, $W_0(K) = |B_2^n|\chi(K)$ where $\chi$ is the Euler characteristic, and that $W_{n-1}(K) = \frac{1}{n} S(K)$ where $S(K)$ denotes the surface-area of $K$ (note our convention of using the index $k$ instead of the more traditional $n-k$ above, as this reflects the order of homogeneity of $W_k(K)$ under scaling of $K$).
+The coefficients $\{W_k(K)\}_{k=0,\ldots,n}$ were dubbed ``quermassintegrals" (``cross-sectional measures", also known as ``intrinsic volumes") by H.\,Minkowski, who extended Steiner's observation to general convex summands of the form $\sum_{i=1}^m t_i K_i$, leading to the notion of mixed-volume and the birth of the Brunn--Minkowski theory \cite[Chapter 4]{BuragoZalgallerBook}, \cite[Chapters 5-7]{Schneider-Book-2ndEd}.
+The quermassintegrals and their linear combinations were subsequently characterized by H.\,Hadwiger as the unique continuous valuations on convex compacts subsets of $\R^n$ which are invariant under rigid motions \cite[6.1.10]{Hadwiger-Book}, \cite[Theorem 6.4.14]{Schneider-Book-2ndEd}.
+Consequently, they carry important geometric information on $K$; for example, it is clear from (\ref{eq:intro-W1}) that $W_n(K) = |K|$, $W_0(K) = |B_2^n|\chi(K)$ where $\chi$ is the Euler characteristic, and that $W_{n-1}(K) = \frac{1}{n} S(K)$ where $S(K)$ denotes the surface-area of $K$.

 There are numerous additional ways of equivalently defining $W_k(K)$, spanning from differential-geometric to integral-geometric \cite[Section 19.3]{BuragoZalgallerBook}.
 Of particular relevance is Kubota's formula \cite[p.
 301]{Schneider-Book-2ndEd}, \cite[p.
 222]{SchneiderWeil-Book}, stating that for $k=1,\ldots,n$: